PouyaSonej/PouyaSonej.github.io/_teaching/project-1.md

 location: "Shiraz, Iran"
 ---

-You can access the code and images provided by Dr. Gonzalez in his Digital Image Processing book in Python.
+I have converted and provided the Python code for the book by Dr. Gonzalez, Digital Image Processing.
+You can access the code and images in this GitHub repository.

 **Link to the gihub repository**